Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Numerical Results

 \subsection{Performance of the Lane Change Regulation Model}

 To minimize the dependency on precise parameter initialization and enhance training stability, the states are normalized to the range $[0, 1]$ by dividing each dimension by its respective maximum value.
 These maximum values of vehicle speed and density are determined by the fundamental diagram.
 The primary hyperparameters of our algorithm are listed in Table \ref{tab:train_params}.

-Fig. \ref{fig:train_reward} illustrates the average agent's accumulated reward per episode during the training phase.
+Fig. \ref{fig:train_reward} illustrates the average accumulated reward across agents per episode during the training phase.
 Under free-flow demand conditions (low and high), a vehicle stop event substantially reduces reward performance.
 In contrast, compared to congested high demand conditions, a significant improvement trend is observed under free-flow demand conditions across all scenarios.
 As shown in Fig. \ref{fig:train_reward}, this improvement is primarily attributed to the enhancement in the speed performance index reward term associated with vehicle travel speeds.
 This indicates that the policy seeks to optimize traffic speed without significantly changing the equilibrium state of the traffic, which is governed by the spatial distribution of traffic density.